easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 ---
 layout: post
-title: Easy as 1 2 PC Guide to Creating Your Own Site on WordPress.com
+title: Creating Your Own Site on WordPress.com
 ---
 Many people would like to create their own website.
 Some struggle to get started for various reasons.
 In this series of guides I aim to make this easier.
 There are many choices on the internet of where to create a free website.
 From WordPress and Weebly to Google sites, Wix and many more.
 Over the coming weeks I plan on creating these guides to help you get your site up and running.
 Nothing fancy to just enough to say that is a website and I did that.